liamwalsh1980/Milestone-Project-2/TESTING.md

 * API key for the google map on the tournaments page wasn't working at first.
 All the code looked right however the map still wasn't importing onto the html page.
 I found this <a href="https://developers.google.com/maps/documentation/javascript/error-messages#api-not-activated-map-error" target="_blank">document</a> that helped me in fixing the issue which was to do with the API restrictions that wasn't set.

 ### Quiz images
 * The Quiz question clue images didn't look great when using the background size property with the cover value as it caused an issue with the images on different screen sizes.
-I changed the value for all images from cover to contain which worked for what i wanted to acheieve which was to make sure that all of images can be shown on clearly on all screen sizes.
+I changed the value for all images from cover to contain which worked for what I wanted to achieve  which was to make sure that all of images can be shown on clearly on all screen sizes.

 Before
 ![Image template](assets/images/readme/testing/issues/image-issues.png)